Bloodthirsty (2020 film): Critical response

-The alternative weekly Austin Chronicle called it a "symphony in moonlight and nightmares," and that, "What's daring and innovative within the genre is that Lowell's script...dares to question the connections between dark art and those who are drawn to create."
+The alternative weekly Austin Chronicle called it a "symphony in moonlight and nightmares", and commented that, "What's daring and innovative within the genre is that Lowell's script...dares to question the connections between dark art and those who are drawn to create."
 The horror specialty website Bloody Disgusting said the movie "takes a psychological approach, resulting in a slow-burn tale that favors mood over showier lycanthrope elements" and "employs a surreal, dreamy quality."
 On the other hand, "The intent behind Charlie's character is clear, but there's no emotional investment behind it to make us care."
 The industry trade magazine Variety also called it "slow-burning" and said that because "the pressures of the music industry [are] integral to the story...that emphasis may disappoint horror fans who want more of the fanged action....
 But within its modest boundaries, 'Bloodthirsty' does a creditable enough job....
 It may be one big metaphor, but as they go, 'Recording a second album made me a monster' has the ring of truth."
 The horror magazine Rue Morgue said the film's "lack of exposition...comes across as a graceful embrace of ambiguity and trust in the audience" until "at the height of the horror, the plot hits the brakes and instead subjects us to a thorough, verbal explanation about what has happened and what will happen."
 Still, it called the movie "an overwhelmingly poetic and disturbing film about an artist's struggle with identity amidst creation.
 The music is incredible and Beatty's performance is deserving of laurels."

 On the negative side, the large city newspaper the Detroit News called it "a horror hodgepodge that shows its fangs but doesn't bite deep enough to leave a mark," and that while director Moses "creates a tense, moody atmosphere," Beatty's lead character "never operates or fills the room like a pop star of any magnitude, and Vaughn doesn't have the swagger of even an aging boy-band member."
 The general-interest RogerEbert.com said the movie "isn't as relentless or as disturbing as its name advertises" and that it "barely gets inside its antiheroine's head. ...
 There's not much in this movie that isn't neatly explained or blatantly implied by the movie's all-caps dialogue and slow-burn plot."
 The LGBTQ newspaper the Philadelphia Gay News conceded that Moses "does create a sense of dread with bloody images, but too much of 'Bloodthirsty' feels slight.
 There is a strong emphasis on mood, which is appropriate for psychological horror, but the slow-burn plotting feels lazy."
 Yet the film, it said, deserves credit "for putting lesbian characters in the center of the story and not making any of the drama about their sexuality."